Shyam165/IoT-based-Smart-Farming-System-Using-AI/README.md

 # AI-Based Smart Farming System
+## Team Name: Tech Raiders
+### Team Members:-

+- Varad Agarwal (Team Lead) - Responsible for project management and system design.
+- Shyam Singh (Data Scientist) - Worked on crop recommendation algorithms and Plant diseases Prediction.
+- Yuvraj Singh Rathore (Web Developer) - Developed the Streamlit web application.

 ## Table of Contents
-1. Introduction
+1. Problem Statement
+2. Project Overview
-2. Features
+3. Templates and Features
-3. Requirements
+4. Requirements
-4. Installation
+5. Installation
-5. Usage
+6. Usage
-6. IoT Integration
+7. IoT Integration
-7. Demo
+8. Demo
-8. Contributing
+9. Contributing
-9. License
+10. License
+## Problem Statement
+Agriculture faces challenges in optimizing crop selection and managing plant diseases.
+Our project addresses these issues by using AI to recommend suitable crops based on environmental data.
+Additionally, it provides plant disease prediction and aims to integrate IoT for improved sensor data analysis and irrigation control, enhancing the efficiency and sustainability of farming practices.
-## Introduction
+## Project Overview
 This project is an AI-based smart farming system that predicts suitable crops for a given set of environmental factors (temperature, humidity, pH value, potassium, nitrogen, phosphorus, rainfall level) and also offers plant disease prediction for scabs percentage in plants.
 It is designed to assist farmers in making informed decisions about crop selection and disease management.
 The system is built as a web application using the Streamlit library and has future plans for IoT integration.
 The project also utilizes Adafruit IO for cloud-based sensor data analysis and irrigation system control based on soil moisture values.
 ## Templates